Farewell Concert: Versions

 In March 2020, the concert was released as part of the live album Goodbye Tour - Live 1968, being the first time the Royal Albert Hall concert was officially released via audio format.

-Sadly the sound of this Royal Albert hall concert is much worse than the sound of the other 3 shows of this box set.
+The sound of this Royal Albert hall concert is much worse than the sound of the other 3 shows of this box set.

 Criticism

 The original film has often been criticized for both its mediocre sound and visual effects:

 The audio is a turgid sonic sludge.
 The visuals are even worse, with director Tony Palmer jerking the camera around as if this were an episode of NYPD Blue, layering the picture with dated and distracting psychedelic light effects, and providing far too many close-ups of Bruce's teeth (and almost no wide shots of the entire band).

 The band had performed two sets at the Albert Hall, but it is believed only the second set was filmed in its entirety.
 Several times during the performance, it is apparent that the on-screen shot is not in sync with the audio.
 In fact, in several songs, including during Ginger Baker's drum solo, he seems to change clothes at lightning speed due to careless post-editing, as well as Eric Clapton playing two different guitars.
 This is because footage from both sets, with the band wearing different clothes and Clapton using a Gibson Firebird for the first set, a Gibson 335 for the second, were edited together.
 The BBC used four static cameras and two hand held cams, all recording onto video tape, whilst Palmer himself filmed footage at the front of the stage, utilising a 16mm film camera.
 The difference in quality can be detected easily during the broadcast.
 However, the BBC "Pete Drummond" version was better quality overall, and is the only version that has these 16mm film clips removed – the remastered release on the 2005 DVD presents both audio and video in excellent quality.

 Ginger Baker himself has lashed out in an interview against the Farewell Concert video, stating: "Cream was so much better than that."
 Nonetheless, most Cream fans regard the actual performance with great enthusiasm, disregarding the poor quality of the video.